 When making an application for a school place, it is the responsibility of the parent to ensure that their child has a right, under their visa entry conditions, to study at a school and that they will not be contravening the conditions of any visa or United Kingdom immigration law if they take up the school place.
 School admission authorities must not refuse to accept an application or refuse to admit a child on the basis of their nationality or immigration status, nor remove them from the school roll on this basis.

 For more information please read our: Guidance on admission of children overseas (PDF).

 Admission of children in care

 Children in care receive top priority for a school place.
 If an in year admission is needed, we will arrange a place at the school most appropriate to the child's needs, in line with our Protocol for the processing of in year admissions for children in care (PDF).

 Fair access protocol

-Our Fair Access Protocol for primary schools (PDF) and secondary schools (PDF) ensure that, outside the normal admissions round, unplaced children are offered a place at a suitable school as quickly as possible and that all schools in Surrey admit their fair share of children with challenging behaviour, whether or not the school is oversubscribed.
-Applicants are asked to answer the questions on fair access admissions honestly and accurately to ensure that qualifying children can be offered a place at a suitable school quickly.
+Our Fair Access Protocol (PDF) ensures that, outside the normal admissions round, unplaced and vulnerable children, and those who are having difficulty in securing a school place in-year, are offered a place at a suitable school as quickly as possible.
+It also ensures that, when seeking to place a child under this Protocol, no school – including those with places available will be asked to take a disproportionate number of children who have been permanently excluded from other schools, who display challenging behaviour, or who meet one of the other categories of the Protocol.
+Applicants are asked to answer the questions on fair access admissions honestly and accurately to ensure that qualifying children can be identified quickly.